iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ### gRPC
 As mentioned in the preceding section, one challenge with using REST is that because HTTP only provides a limited number of verbs, it’s not always straightforward to design a REST API that supports multiple update operations.
 An IPC technology that avoids this issue is [gRPC](www.grpc.io), a framework for writing [cross-language clients and servers](https://en.wikipedia.org/wiki/Remote_procedure_call for more). gRPC is a binary message-based protocol, and this means—as mentioned earlier in the discussion of binary message formats—you’re forced to take an API-first approach to service design.
 You define your gRPC APIs using a Protocol Buffers-based IDL, which is Google’s language-neutral mechanism for serializing structured data.
 You use the Protocol Buffer compiler to generate client-side stubs and server-side skeletons.
 The compiler can generate code for a variety of languages, including Java, C#, NodeJS, and GoLang.
 Clients and servers exchange binary messages in the Protocol Buffers format using HTTP/2.

+With the gRPC framework, you create a .proto file and define your service in that file.
+Finally, methods in the file can be invoked after you've provided your implementations for the methods and calls can then be made over the network.

 gRPC uses Protocol Buffers as the message format.
-Protocol Buffers is, as menioned earlier, an efficient, compact, binary format.
+Protocol Buffers is, as mentioned earlier, an efficient, compact, binary format.
 It’s a tagged format.
 Each field of a Protocol Buffers message is numbered and has a type code.
 A message recipient can extract the fields that it needs and skip over the fields that it doesn’t recognize.
 As a result, gRPC enables APIs to evolve while remaining backward-compatible.

 gRPC has several benefits:
 - It’s straightforward to design an API that has a rich set of update operations.